- 1 How Basic Combat Works

 If a creature has cover, but more than half the creature is visible, its cover bonus is reduced to a +2 to AC and a +1 bonus on Reflex saving throws.
-This partial cover is subject to the GM's discretion.
+This minimal cover is subject to the GM's discretion.

 If you don't have line of effect to your target (that is, you cannot draw any line from your square to your target's square without crossing a solid barrier), he is considered to have total cover from you.
 You can't make an attack against a target that has total cover.

 In some cases, such as attacking a target hiding behind an arrow slit, cover may provide a greater bonus to AC and Reflex saves.
 In such situations, the normal cover bonuses to AC and Reflex saves can be doubled (to +8 and +4, respectively).
 A creature with this improved cover effectively gains improved evasion against any attack to which the Reflex save bonus applies.
 Furthermore, improved cover provides a +10 bonus on Stealth checks.